airbnb/react-sketchapp/examples/profile-cards/README.md

 npm run link-plugin
 ```

-Then, open Sketch and navigate to `Plugins → react-sketchapp: Profile Cards → Run Plugin`
+Then, open Sketch and navigate to `Plugins → react-sketchapp: Profile Cards`

 ## The idea behind the example